Skip to main content

 Is DeleteMe actually worth the money?+

-DeleteMe is worth $129/year if you want a hands-off service that handles the busywork of opting out of ~100 US data brokers on your behalf and will keep doing it as your data re-appears.
-It is not worth it if you would rather pay once, skip the account requirement, and keep your government ID out of a third-party database.
+DeleteMe is worth $129/year if you want a hands-off service that handles the busywork of opting out on your behalf across the vendor's claimed 750+ broker list and will keep doing it as your data re-appears.
+It is not worth it if you would rather pay once, skip the account requirement, or prefer not to authorize a third-party agent to handle your removals.

 Does DeleteMe really work?+